MTV Immies

 The MTV Immies are held every year with an aim to award the best talents in the Indian music industry.
-In 2005, The Immies supported relief for the quake victims of India and Pakistan.
+In 2005, the Immies supported relief for the quake victims of India and Pakistan.
 Also, proceeds from donor passes were given to the Prime Minister's Relief Fund.
 In keeping with tradition, a number of Pakistani as well as international artists performed at the event.
+In December 2004, seven time Grammy winner Canadian singer Alanis Morissette attended the event.